 Visiting Aboriginal artists Susan Marrawarr, Donna Brown, Fiona Omeenyo and Silas Hobson have participated in past programs.
 Artists from the Charlottesville community including Fenella Belle, Lee Alter, Edith Arbaugh, Joan Soderlund, and Rosamond Casey have also led children’s art programs at the Kluge-Ruhe Collection.

-The Kluge-Ruhe Collection participated in U.Va.
-Art Museum’s 2012 Early Visions program for the Boys and Girls Club of Charlottesville.
+The Kluge-Ruhe Collection participated in the Fralin Museum of Art’s 2012 and 2013 Early Visions programs for the Boys and Girls Club of Charlottesville.